 Pros and Cons of Self-Publishing

 How you decide to take your book to the next level is a very personal decision.
 One that is made on what it is you as a writer want to accomplish.
-When I was up to my eye balls in rejection with my first novel (over 100) and time was tick-tick-ticking away MANY people voiced their opinion that I was crazy not to venture into the self-publishing world.
-For me, at the time, the decision was based on my priorities and that being I wanted the professionalism and credibility of a traditional publishing house behind me—I was willing to wait.
+When I was up to my eyeballs in rejection with my first novel (over 100) and time was tick-tick-ticking away MANY people voiced their opinion that I was crazy not to venture into the self-publishing world.
+For me, at the time, the decision was based on my priorities and that being I wanted the credibility of a traditional publishing house behind me—I was willing to slug it out and wait.

 For those who are considering self-publishing, do your research and if you move in this direction do so with realistic expectations.
-I am confident you will be marketing the beejeepers out of your work while many other author’s manuscripts are sitting in the slush pile.
+I am confident you will be marketing the beejeepers out of your work while many other author’s manuscripts (such as mine) are still sitting in the slush pile.

 Choose the pathway that is best for you.
+They are both great options.
 Best wishes in your literary journey.